 Something for the kids in Baltimore, MD

 The Baltimore Inner Harbor has a lot going on.
 If you’re looking for a weekend getaway from DC that includes your kids, plan a trip to the National Aquarium (“National” like, the best in the nation) and the Maryland Science Center.
-Ride the Charm City Circulator to save yourself the headache of driving in a new city: it will bring you all around Baltimore’s key areas for free.
-Explore the delicious food options in Little Italy and Greektown, or if you are child-free make a reservation at Woodberry Kitchen, one of the area’s pioneering farm-to-table restaurants.
+Ride the Charm City Circulator to save yourself the headache of driving in a new city.
+Luckily, it will bring you all around Baltimore’s key areas for free.
+Then explore the delicious food options in Little Italy and Greektown.
+Or if you are child-free, make a reservation at Woodberry Kitchen, one of the area’s pioneering farm-to-table restaurants.
 Oh, and the seafood… try the seafood.
 We heard Faidley’s Seafood makes a mean crab cake.

 Hang out with the horses in Lancaster, PA

 Otherwise known as Amish Country, this peaceful little part of the world is just over two hours from DC but will feel like another planet entirely.
-The wide-open fields and farmlands will feel like a welcome breath of fresh air for those who crave nature after moving to DC, but don’t worry: you can still keep yourself entertained with tours, buggy rides, restaurants and, of course, shopping for traditional Amish goods.
+The wide-open fields and farmlands will feel like a welcome breath of fresh air after moving to DC.
+But don’t worry: you can still keep yourself entertained with tours, buggy rides, restaurants and, of course, shopping for traditional Amish goods.
 Need some soap, anyone?

 Let the ocean soothe you in the Outer Banks, NC

 It might be a bit of a drive — about 5 hours — but sometimes a beach cottage is worth it.
-Of all of the weekend getaways from DC for couples, this one is pure salt, sun, sand, R&R. In high season it’s definitely a popular destination, but if you hit the Outer Banks during the shoulder season you can have your pick of the cottages and a lot more beach to yourselves.
+Of all of the weekend getaways from DC for couples, this one is pure salt, sun, sand, R&R. In high season, it’s definitely a popular destination.
+But if you hit the Outer Banks during the shoulder season, you can have a lot more beach to yourselves.
 The weather rarely drops below the ’50s, even in the winter, meaning you can plan your clambake on the beach any time of the year.
 The Blue Point Restaurant in Duck, NC, also offers high-end, locally sourced seafood for those who aren’t feeling so ambitious.

 Looking to move to The Hill?
 Let us help you find a team of reliable, professional movers in DC.